-A few grinds of freshly cracked black pepper
+- ⅛ teaspoon freshly cracked black pepper

-- Mix starter, sesame oil, salt, pepper, and ginger (basically everything except water) together in whatever bowl or container your discard starter is in.
+- Mix discard starter, sesame oil, salt, pepper, and ginger (basically everything except water) together in whatever bowl or container your discard starter is in.

+- Add water a little splash at a time, mixing until thoroughly combined in between additions.
+Stop when the mixture is the consistency of a thick pancake batter.
 Note: This will work even if you don't add any water — but if you add too much water your pancakes will be pretty flat, so go slowly and err on the side of less water if you're not sure.

 - Heat sesame oil a skillet just over medium heat.

-- Pour 1/3 of starter mixture into skillet.
+- Pour ¼ of starter mixture into skillet.
 Top with thinly sliced scallions and sesame seeds.
 When the edges are dark and bubbles have formed around the edges and surface of the pancake (about 2-3 minutes) flip and cook an additional 2-3 minutes.
 Repeat with the rest of the batter.

 - Transfer finished pancakes to a plate, cut them into wedges, and serve with a small bowl of soy sauce for dipping.